 Among other areas, Chris has developed significant experience representing banks and other secured lenders, hedge funds and debt investors in connection with distressed situations and the disposition of non-performing commercial loans, including collateral recovery.
 He has both front and back-end special assets experience, representing clients in commercial loan workouts, assignments, forbearance and intercreditor agreements, as well as rent receiverships and the prosecution of commercial foreclosure proceedings through the point of final judgment and Sheriff’s sale.
 He has equal experience pursuing recovery of amounts due under the debt-instrument and guaranties on behalf of his clients.
 An advocate of litigation planning and risk avoidance, Chris also counsels his clients on a variety of compliance-related issues.

 Rated by New Jersey Super Lawyers as a Rising Star, Chris has also published and lectured on insolvency-related topics.
 He received his J.D., cum laude, from St. John’s University School of Law, where he attended on a full academic scholarship, and served as an Editor of the St. John’s Law Review.
-He is actively involved in the Turnaround Management Association, and serves on the Executive Committee of the New Jersey Chapter’s Board of Directors.
+He is actively involved in the Turnaround Management Association, and served on the Executive Committee of the New Jersey Chapter’s Board of Directors.